tannewt/wa-law.org/site/bill/2025-26/README.md

 * [SB 5878](sb/5878) - Offering plant-based food options in schools. - S EL/K-12
 * [SB 5876](sb/5876) - Concerning false identification as a peace officer.
 1📰 - S Law & Justice
 * [SB 5875](sb/5875) - Concerning school district liability for violation of the Washington law against discrimination. - S Law & Justice
-* [SB 5874](sb/5874) - Concerning employers' information reporting for purposes of unemployment compensation. - S Labor & Comm
 * [HB 2135](hb/2135) - Modifying and extending the adaptive housing retail sales and use tax preference for disabled veterans. - H Finance
 * [HB 2133](hb/2133) - Making the property tax exemption for multipurpose senior citizen centers permanent. - H Finance
 * [SB 5872](sb/5872) - PreK promise account - S Ways & Means
 * [SB 5870](sb/5870) - Establishing civil liability for suicide linked to the use of artificial intelligence systems.
-1📰 - S Environment, En
+1📰 - S Environment, E
-* [SB 5869](sb/5869) - Construction hazards notice - S Labor & Comm
 * [HB 2136](hb/2136) - Providing a benefit increase to certain retirees of the teachers' retirement system plan 1. - H Approps
 * [HB 2134](hb/2134) - Concerning regional transportation plans, of regional transportation planning organizations containing certain counties, providing for reductions in greenhouse gas emissions and vehicle miles traveled. - H Transportation
 * [HB 2131](hb/2131) - Providing for voluntary donations to the sea lion predation control account at the time of vessel registration for the purpose of salmon level preservation. - H Ag&Nr